vuejs/v2.vuejs.org/source/guide/best-practices.md

 ## Props Availability

 If you've ever tried to access a component's props in the `created` hook, you'd find them as `undefined`.
 This is because the `created` hook is called before any DOM compilation happens for the instance, thus props are not processed yet.
 Props are initialized with the parent values *after* template compilation.
 Similarly, two-way-bound props can only trigger parent changes after compilation.

+## Changing Default Options

+It is possible to change the default value of an option by setting it on the global `Vue.options` object.
+For example, you can set `Vue.options.replace = true` to give all Vue instances the behavior of `replace: true`.
+Use this feature carefully, and use it only when you are starting a new project, because it affects the behavior of every instance.